bertschi/JJ.jl/README.md

 dot(x, y) = sum(x .* y)  # function we want to use at rank 1 must work on vectors

 rank"1 dot 1"(A, A)  # obviously works
-rank"1 dot 1"(A, B)  # does not work 3x5 does not match 3
+rank"1 dot 1"(A, B)  # does not work as 3x5 does not match 3
 rank"1 dot 1"(A, C)  # does work as 5 can be broadcasted over 3x5
 ```